 While many aspects of ourselves do stay the same over time, other aspects can change and evolve over the years.
 This can vary greatly from person to person, and many subtle changes can result in a big change over time.

-Most peoples judgments of you, including family members don’t really adjust to cater for these changes.
-For example a judgment of you at age 18 tends to stick with you.
-Someone may use their judgement of you at age 18 and assume you’re the same person at age 35, often they don’t adjust their measurements of you to suit your new shape and size.
+Most people’s judgements of you, including family members, don’t really adjust to cater for these changes.
+For example, a judgement of you at age 18 tends to stick with you.
+Someone may use their judgement of you at age 18 and assume you’re the same person at age 35.
+Often they don’t adjust their measurements of you to suit your new shape and size.

 People love to think they are right

-Peoples judgements of you are also partly influenced from wide scale social or societal standards, these standards are often mistaken for facts or reality and are used to form opinions, including labeling and judging people.
-However many of these common standards or beliefs are actually wrong or only partly based on truths.
+Peoples’ judgements of you are also partly influenced by wide-scale social or societal standards.
+These standards are often mistaken for facts or reality, and they are used to form opinions, including labeling and judging people.
+However, many of these common standards or beliefs are actually wrong, or only partly based on truths.